andreigue/andreigue.github.io/_posts/2023-04-07-Reading-the-bitcoin-whitepaper-(Part-1).md

 ## Hashing

-Hashing is the process of converting data of any size into a fixed-size string of characters, which is a unique representation of that data.
  The Bitcoin blockchain uses a hashing algorithm called SHA-256 (SHA stands for Secure Hash Algorithm).

 SHA-256 is used in several different parts of the Bitcoin network: